 DUIs get all the press, but there is a lesser known offense called a DWAI or driving while ability impaired, which is a more subjective offense, but often comes with near comparable penalties to a DUI in Colorado.
 The DWAI statute indicates you are guilty of DWAI if you are driving while your ability is impaired to the slightest degree.
 This ambiguity can be applied to many situations.

 What To Do If Charged With DUI or DWAI

 Obviously the safest option is to simply not drink at all if you are going to be driving.

 However, that may not always be practical.
 If you find yourself being charged with a DUI or DWAI, there are things you can do to fight the charges.
 First, find a DUI attorney like Jeremy Loew who understands the nuances of mounting a vigorous DUI DWAI defense, and knows how to get you out of trouble.

 Second, make the call sooner rather than later.
 In most cases you only have seven days in which to begin defending your rights.

 An effective defense hangs on two key areas – the BAC and evidence of impairment

-Your blood alcohol level (BAC) is determined with either a breathalyzer or blood test.
+Your blood alcohol content (BAC) is determined with either a breathalyzer or blood test.